slerman12/UnifiedML/README.md

 [comment]: <> (─༺༻─)

-**Recipes can also be defined temporarily via command line without saving them to .yaml files**
+**Recipes can also be defined temporarily via command line without saving them to .yaml files.**

 Below is a running list of some out-of-the-ordinary or interesting ones: